OlibhiaGhosh/React-Js/Readme.md

 ## This repository consist of some of the the small projects I built while learning react

 ## Project 1 - Movies App
-### This the simplest project I made to understand the flow of react and hoe components are made and used specially about states and props
+### This the simplest project I made to understand the flow of react and how components are made and used, specially to understand about states and props
 ### Website link : [Movies_App](https://movies-e9zfreq1w-olibhia-ghoshs-projects.vercel.app/)

 ## Project 2 - Counter App